CBIRP: Center for Body Image Research and Policy

 BAASE: Build Awareness and Advocacy in Schools for Equity

-ECP: Exploring Cultural Responsive Practices
+ECP: Exploring Culturally Responsive Practices

-Exploring Cultural Practices (ECP) is an Institute of Education Sciences (IES) funded, multilevel project studying the indicators of culturally responsive practices (CRPs) in classrooms within school districts in Missouri and Maryland.
+Exploring Culturally Responsive Practices (ECP) is an Institute of Education Sciences (IES) funded, multilevel project studying the indicators of culturally responsive practices (CRPs) in classrooms within school districts in Missouri and Maryland.
 The global objective of this study is to use exploratory, theory-driven data to address educational disparities among students of marginalized cultural, racial, or ethnic backgrounds.

 The ECP project aims to confirm and refine indicators of CRPs via: